information for parents

 • Your baby was born prematurely

-• Your baby has serious heart, lung, kidney, or immune system problems
+• Your baby has serious heart, lung, kidney, immune system, or neurological conditions

 Maternal RSV Vaccine

-This is a vaccine given during pregnancy to help your body make RSV-fighting antibodies.
-These antibodies are passed to your baby before birth to help protect them from RSV in the first months of life.
+An RSV vaccine may be given during pregnancy to help your body make RSV-fighting antibodies.
+These antibodies are passed to your baby before birth to help protect them from severe RSV disease in the first months of life.

 Common, usually mild side effects: